 1. Regular Cleaning Routine

-- Sweep Frequently: Remove debris and dirt using a broom or leaf blower to prevent accumulation.
+- Sweep Frequently: Remove debris and dirt to prevent accumulation.

 - Wash with Water: Use a garden hose to rinse the surface occasionally to remove dust and mild stains.